Best Brake Fluid Testers (2026) – Top Picks for Accurate Results

 06. BELEY Automotive Tester

-The BELEY fluid tester comes in a great design, can test all types of brake fluids, from DOT3, DO4 to DOT5.
-If you are not sure the type of brake fluid your vehicle uses by simply looking at the brake fluid color, you can use this tester, which would work just fine.
+The BELEY fluid tester features a great design and can test all types of brake fluids, from DOT3 to DOT5.
+If you are not sure what type of brake fluid your vehicle uses, you can simply look at the brake fluid color to use this tester, which would work just fine.
 It uses a 9V battery that is sold separately.
 It powers up and lets the user audibly know that it is ready.

 • Premium Design